-But where on one side every experience, every sight in the city, is a total treat, the cost of travelling here — whether you talk about a 10 Euro cup of coffee, or a 150 Euro ballet performance — can feel overwhelming, especially if you’re travelling Europe on a budget.
+But where on one side every experience, every sight in the city, is a total treat, the cost of travelling in Vienna — whether you talk about a 10 Euro cup of coffee or a 150 Euro ballet performance — can feel overwhelming, especially if you’re travelling Europe on a budget.
 But that doesn’t mean that it’s impossible to fill yourself up with the city’s history and culture, without having to spend too much.
 Because with my #ViennaNow budget travel guide, you can explore Vienna on budget.
 And Here’s how…

 Arriving In The City

 If you’re flying into Vienna, the best and the cheapest way to get to the city centre is by taking the S-Bahn connections from Euros 2.50 to Euros 4.40 (depending on how far you’re going).
 Find the nearest S-Bahn station in the city and walk to your hostel.
 You will definitely not be walking more than a kilometre.

 If taking a train and haggling around with interconnections seem overwhelming on your first day, you can take Vienna AirportLines (or the Vienna airport bus), for around 8 Euros to its various stops in the city centre.

 For those who are travelling Vienna for a short time, and are intended to cover as many attractions as possible, investing in a Vienna City Card would surely help in saving more money.
 Moreover, unlike many other City Cards I bought in Europe (especially if we talk about Budapest and Zurich City Card, which cost around 50 Euros for 72 hours) Vienna City Card was fairly cheaper.
 At a cost of 24.90 Euros, it gave me unlimited free travel by public transport for 72 hours, as well as discounts in over 200 different museums, sights, shops and restaurants.